cdown/chrisdown.name/_posts/2016-12-31-simulating-application-cold-cache-starts.md

-You can also do this with strace + perl, but be aware that if your application's startup flow is latency dependent, system call tracing using ptrace is really, really slow and so may bias your results (whereas eBPF uses the `k{,ret}probe` interface and is generally so fast as to be unnoticeable):
+You can also do this with strace + perl, but be aware that if your application's startup flow is latency dependent, system call tracing using ptrace is really, really slow and so may bias your results (whereas eBPF can use the `k{,ret}probe` interface and is generally so fast as to be unnoticeable):

     % strace -f -e open -o startfiles bash -c 'ls ~cdown > /dev/null'
     % perl -F\" -ane '(-f $F[1]) and print "$F[1]\n";' startfiles | sort -u | tee todrop